Changing Edu-chaos to Aweducation: 8 Awe Inspiring Classroom Ideas

 • Offer competitions for students to uncover and share awesome facts about the concepts they are learning in class.

-• Allow students to share their own obsessions so that you can integrate it into your lessons.
-For example, if many of your students are into MindCraft, use elements or images from Mindcraft in your math lessons.
+• Allow students to share their own obsessions so that you can integrate them into your lessons.
+For example, if many of your students are into Minecraft, use elements or images from Minecraft in your math lessons.

 • See what's trending in your classroom.
 For example, if Webkinz are popular, use them to demonstrate lessons, create similar pictures in handouts, and consider offering them as rewards.